 Mr. Chiarappa studied orchestral conducting with Vytautus Marijosius, choral conducting with Gerald Mack and composition with Arnold Franchetti at the Hartt School.
 He has done advanced study in conducting workshops under the guidance of Maestros Gustav Meier and Raymond Harvey.

-Since 1979 Mr. Chiarappa has been a faculty member of Kingswood Oxford School in West Hartford, where he is director of the KO String Orchestra, the KO Jazz Ensemble, and the annual school musical.
-He has also been musical director/pianist of the Madison Beach Club’s annual “Follies” since 1981.
-Mr. Chiarappa is a member of ASCAP and the Dramatists Guild, MENC, and CMEA, as well as the League of American Orchestras and Conductors Guild.
+Now part-time in order to devote time to composing and guest conducting, Mr. Chiarappa has been a full time faculty member of Kingswood Oxford School in West Hartford since 1979 where he has been the director of the choral program, the jazz band, director of the annual musical, and is currently the director of the string orchestra program.
+He has been musical director/pianist of the Madison Beach Club’s annual “Follies” since 1981.
+Mr. Chiarappa is a member of ASCAP, the Dramatists Guild, CMEA, NAfME, as well as the League of American Orchestras and Conductors Guild.
 He resides with his wife in West Hartford.